aroberts1228/ebdbackup/content/blog/interview-life-church-texas.md

 “Please, hire a designer!!”
 “Quality branding DEMANDS quality design!”

-What is one piece of advice you can give, based on your recent experience, to someone looking to rebrand?
+**(EBD) What is one piece of advice you can give, based on your recent experience, to someone looking to rebrand?**

-Be patient.
+**JM** Be patient.
 Allow your ministry staff to get involved, the more minds that are engaged, the better.

 Pray.
 Allow God to lead you in every decision, and allow Him to guide the process.
 He wants HIs church to be recognized in your community more than you do.

-Many people argue that design and branding are not really important to a church since it is not a business.
-How do you react to that?
+**(EBD) Many people argue that design and branding are not really important to a church since it is not a business.
+How do you react to that?**

-I laugh.
+**JM**I laugh.
 It IS a business.
 It’s a soul-winning business!
 It’s not an either/or.
 Quality branding allows you to be able to reach a broader audience.
 Branding aids the church in evangelism, not replaces it.

-Out of all the print products you ordered for your rebrand, which ones had the most impact?
+**(EBD) Out of all the products you ordered for your rebrand, which ones have had the most impact?**

-Honestly, t-shirts!
+**JM** Honestly, t-shirts!
 We designed custom t-shirts with our logo on the front and the scripture of John 10:10 on the back.
 The first order we did was so incredible that people were begging us to order again.
 Within 2 weeks of the first order we were ordering more shirts again!
 This led to us creating a merchandise shop on our website with a large variety of branded products (Thanks Kickprint!).

 We have had numerous members testify that conversations have been struck up because of their church shirts.
 We’ve also had 3 people visit our church as a direct result of these shirts!